jadon-gro/Mbed-Game/README.md

 - Movement: Movement is controlled through an accelerometer; the player moves in the direction you tilt the game.

 ## Final Notes
 Basic shell code (A few method headers and constructors) and µLCD library was provided by the instructor.
 All functional portions of the code was written by me.
 I received a 135/100 grade on this project.
+Please reach out if you have any questions at jadon.gro@gatech.edu.